 Personally, I use Twitter to keep in touch with friends.
 It is so simple, it’s sublime.
 I have two programmable hot-keys on my N95 – and one of them launches Twitter in my browser. *That’s* how central it’s become to my mobile experience.

-TypePad Hacks
+5. TypePad Hacks Says:

 Twitter Tools, Tweaks and Theories…